 A country infamous for its explorative spirit, Denmark is a student's dream.
 The intrepid Danish spirit, combined with a high respect for education, make Denmark an ideal location for college-age students looking to widen their studies into another cultural realm.
 Highly integrated in the world economy and the European identity, Denmark offers more than just Denmark, it offers the world.

 BC students wishing to study in Denmark have the opportunity to study at both the Copenhagen Business School (CBS) and the University of Copenhagen, both of which offer excellent academic programs and access to the Danish capital.

 In preparation for your study abroad in The Netherlands, you will work with a Boston College OIP Advisor who specializes in this country and in BC's programs there.
 Your advisor will help guide you through the application and pre-departure process, as well as act as your main contact with BC while abroad.
-For students studying abroad in The Netherlands, your advisor is Christina Hatzipetros.
+For students studying abroad in The Netherlands, your advisor is Victoria Garcia.
 To find out more information about this program, or to schedule an appointment with Christina, please click here.

 Although Denmark is an EU member nation, Denmark’s citizens rejected adopting the euro in a referendum in 2000.
 Denmark’s own currency, the krone, is most often written with the symbol DKK in international money markets, Dkr in northern Europe and kr within Denmark.

 The krone is pegged to the euro, so its value relative to other currencies fluctuates with that of its neighbours to the south.

 It is important to remember that krone and US dollars are not equal, however, and students should consult a currency conversion calculator.